A robust implementation for solving the $S$-unit equation and several applications: LLL Reduction

 In the reduction step we use the LLL reduction algorithm on lattices generated by integer matrices.
 So instead of the classical LLL algorithm \cite{LLL:1982}, we use the algorithm in \cite{deWeger:1987}.
 If $\Lat$ is a lattice in $\R^n$, let $\Lat^* = \Lat - \{\mathbf{0} \}$.
 For $\by\in\R^n$, we define

-In practice, for a given lattice $\Lat$ and vector $\by$ we can compute a lower bound for $\ell(\Lat, \by)$ using LLL (see the function \texttt{minimal\_vector}).
+Computing the exact value of $\ell(\Lat,\by)$ is a very challenging problem in general.
+Instead, the function \texttt{minimal\_vector} computes a lower bound using standard properties of a reduced basis of a lattice and the LLL algorithm (see \cite[Chapter V]{Smart:1998}).
 As in the previous section, we follow Smart's notation in \cite{Smart:1995}.
 Most of the material we present in this section can also be found in \cite{Smart:1998, Evertse-Gyory:2015}.